microsoft/CCF/doc/use_apps/issue_commands.rst

 Commands can also be signed using the pycose library, and sent with any standard HTTP library such as `Python HTTPX <https://www.python-httpx.org/>`_.

 The ``ccf.gov.msg.created_at`` header parameter is used by governance to prevent proposal replay.
 A fixed-sized window of proposal request digests is kept, and newly submitted proposal requests must not collide, or be older than the median proposal request in that window.

+.. warning:: HTTP request signing could be used in previous versions of CCF, but has been removed in 4.0.